Disinformation in the Russian invasion of Ukraine: Denying Ukrainian nationhood and statehood

 Vladimir Putin denied the legitimacy of the Ukrainian state and revived Russian imperialist ideas such as Novorossiya (New Russia).

 Russian propaganda has attacked Ukrainian nationhood and national identity, portraying Ukrainians as "Little Russians" or "part of an all-Russian nation".
 This has been a theme in Russian imperialist and nationalist rhetoric since the seventeenth century.
-Russian President Vladimir Putin has long questioned the Ukrainian people's identity and the country's legitimacy.
+Russian president Vladimir Putin has long questioned the Ukrainian people's identity and the country's legitimacy.
 In his 2021 essay "On the Historical Unity of Russians and Ukrainians", Putin called Russians and Ukrainians "one people" and claimed there is "no historical basis" for the "idea of Ukrainian people as a nation separate from the Russians".
 Since then, Russia's official and media narrative is that Ukraine has always been Russian.
 In announcing the invasion, Putin repeatedly denied Ukraine's right to exist, claiming that it was created by the Russian Bolsheviks and that it never had "real statehood".
 In June 2025, Putin declared that "all of Ukraine is ours" because he considers Russians and Ukrainians to be "one people".

 Björn Alexander Düben, professor of international affairs, writes that "Putin's historical claims do not hold up to serious academic scrutiny" and that he is "embracing a neo-imperialist account that exalts Russia's centuries-long repressive rule over Ukraine, while simultaneously presenting Russia as a victim of 'US imperialism'".

 Dmitry Medvedev, deputy chairman of the Security Council of Russia and former Russian president, has called Ukraine part of Russia.
 He wrote that "Ukraine is NOT a country, but artificially collected territories" and that Ukrainian "is NOT a language" but a "mongrel dialect" of Russian.
 He has said that Ukraine should not exist in any form and that Russia will continue to wage war against any independent Ukrainian state.

 Such denial of nationhood is said to be part of a campaign of incitement to genocide by Russian authorities.
 United Nations special rapporteurs have condemned the Russian occupation authorities for attempting "to erase local [Ukrainian] culture, history, and language" and to forcibly replace them with Russian language and culture.

-After the 2014 Ukrainian Revolution, Russian rhetoric portrayed Ukrainian governments as illegitimate, calling them the "Kyiv regime" or "junta".
+After the 2014 Revolution of Dignity, Russian rhetoric portrayed Ukrainian governments as illegitimate, calling them the "Kyiv regime" or "junta".
 Putin said they were "led by a band of drug addicts and neo-Nazis", and claimed Ukraine is "under external control" by the West or the United States.

 The official governmental website of Ukraine says that Ukrainians consider themselves an independent nation.
 A poll conducted in April 2022 by "Rating" found that the vast majority (91%) of Ukrainians (excluding the Russian-occupied territories) do not support the thesis that "Russians and Ukrainians are one people".

+Russia has falsely asserted several times that foreign corporations, banks and investment funds—like BlackRock or Vanguard—control a large portion of Ukrainian soil and forbid the burial of Ukrainian bodies on that land.
+However, under Ukrainian law, foreign market agents like corporations and individuals are not allowed to own Ukrainian agricultural land.